Arc-Computer/ATLAS/gkd_two_gear_gkd_blog_draft.md

 #### Reading the Telemetry

-The logs tell a story of a healthy and efficient run.
+The resulting telemetry indicates a healthy and efficient run.
 The training loss dropped from an initial **0.0676** to **0.0294** in just 500 steps.
 More importantly, the evaluation loss tracked this descent, moving from **0.0437** down to **0.0394** across three checkpoints.

-*[Image: A WandB chart showing train/loss and eval/loss for the Gear 1 fast sweep.
+*[Image: A WandB chart showing train/loss and eval/loss for the Gear 1 diagnostic run.
 The two lines should track each other closely, showing a steady downward trend.]*

-This convergence is exactly what we want to see.
-The lack of divergence between the training and evaluation loss curves indicates that the student model is generalizing well from the teacher's guidance, not just overfitting to the training batch.
+This convergence indicates that the student model is generalizing from the teacher's guidance, not just overfitting to the training batch.

 We also monitor gradient norms as a proxy for stability.
 Throughout the run, `grad_norm` remained bounded between **0.88** and **1.70**.

-*[Image: A WandB chart showing grad_norm over 500 steps for the Gear 1 fast sweep.
+*[Image: A WandB chart showing grad_norm over 500 steps for the Gear 1 diagnostic run.
 The line should be noisy but hover within a stable horizontal band.]*

 Stable gradients, combined with a smooth loss decay, give us high confidence in the run's integrity.
-This is the "green light" we look for: a clear signal that the data is learnable and the configuration is sound, justifying an investment in the more expensive Gear 2 sweep.
+This is the "green light" we look for: a clear signal that the data is learnable and the configuration is sound, justifying an investment in the more expensive Gear 2 run.

 ---

-## Gear 2 · The High-Quality Sweep
+## Gear 2 · The Reliability Run

-Where the fast gear prioritizes speed, the high-quality gear prioritizes reliability.
-The goal here is to push the student model toward its performance ceiling, creating a checkpoint that could meet a production SLA.
+Where the diagnostic gear prioritizes speed, the reliability gear prioritizes performance.
+The goal here is to push the student model toward its performance ceiling and create a production-candidate checkpoint.

 Our hypothesis is that by being more selective with our data and more conservative with our generation and optimization, we can distill a more robust policy.